inpefess/gym-saturation/CONTRIBUTING.rst

 ============

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.
+Don't forget to read and adhere to the :ref:`code-of-conduct`.

 You can contribute in many ways: